vibbits/modules-4-GenePattern/0_README.md

 RSEQC=/usr/bin
 and restart the server.
 To profit from the graphical output you need R with support for PNG and JPEG graphics.
+* **Samtools.SamView**
+an interface to a tool from the Samtools suite, allows to extract data from SAM/BAM file in a variety of ways
+You need to download samtools-1.6.tar.bz2 from http://www.htslib.org, deploy it in the patches folder of GP and compile.
 * **STAR.aligner**
 **STAR.indexer**
 interface to the STAR RNA-seq read to genome mapper.
 You need to download STAR-2.5.2a.tar.gz or STAR-2.5.2b.tar.gz from http://github.com/alexdobin/STAR and deploy it in the patches folder of GP.
+* **VarScan**
+**VarScan.Cancer**
+**VarScan.Trio**
+interface to the VarScan suite to compare mappings to a reference genome and call vaiants
+You need to download VarScan.v2.4.3.jar from http://dkoboldt.github.io/varscan and put it in the patches folder of GP.
+You also need to download samtools-1.6.tar.bz2 and bcftools-1.6.tar.bz2 from http://www.htslib.org, deploy them in the patches folder of GP and compile.
+* **VCF_intersect**
+an interface to a tool from the VCFtools suite for VCF file analysis and manipulation, finds the interscetion between two VCF files
+You need to download vcftools-vcftools-v0.1.15-5-gea875e2.tar.gz from http://vcftools.github.io, deploy it in the patches folder of GP and compile (follow the instructions in theincluded README.md file).
+You need also to download tabix-0.2.6.tar.bz2 from http://samtools.sourceforge.net, deploy it in the patches folder of GP and compile.